Teichlab/basecloud/README.md

 * In order to access the cloud, write servicedesk asking for:
 	- an OpenStack account on tenant team205 (tenant is cloud slang for a group)
 	- a switch to native iRODS authentication if you intend to use iRODS on your machines
-	- if you requested the above, also a copy of your new native password, which you should immediately change via `ipassword`
+	- if you requested the above, also a copy of your new native password, which you should immediately change via `ipasswd`
 * Once your cloud account email arrives, follow the instructions to [retrieve your password](https://ssg-confluence.internal.sanger.ac.uk/pages/viewpage.action?pageId=66031299) and save it somewhere.
 Do not change it!
 * Go onto [Eta](http://eta.internal.sanger.ac.uk) and log in with your Sanger user name and the password you just saved.
 * Open up a terminal.
 Set yourself to the user you intend to connect to the cloud as.
 Write `ls ~/.ssh`.
 If you don't see an `id_rsa.pub`file, [generate an SSH key](https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-mac-os-x).